fbpx

 • Day 01: Drive from Kathmandu to Dhunche (1966m.) which takes about eight hours driving.
 You head north out of Kathmandu driving through scenic foothills and ridgeline vistas to Dhunche.
 The first part of your drive up to Trishuli Bazaar is quite smooth.
 The path now moves along the gravel road.
 During the rainy season, the way it could be blocked sometimes due to landslides.
 Your drive from Kathmandu to the destination is to be made by either a local bus or land cruiser.

 • Day 03: Trek from Syabru Gaon to Lama Hotel (2470m.) and it takes about five hours.
-The trail descends along the ridge on Syabru main street and then drop to the Ghopche Khola (2050 m.) and again descends to the Landslide (1810m.).
-Afterwards, you trek ascends gently to Rimche (2400m.) through Bamboo (1960m.) and at the end, your trail is level to the Lama Hotel.
+The trail descends along the ridge on Syabru main street and then drops to the Ghopche Khola (2050 m.) and again descends to the Landslide (1810m.).
+Afterward, your trek ascends gently to Rimche (2400m.) through Bamboo (1960m.) and at the end, your trail is level to the Lama Hotel.
 En route, you could see red pandas, monkeys, and bears if you are lucky.
 There are few lodges and shops which provide trekker supplies.

 • Day 07: Trek and climb up to Tserko Ri (5033m.) which takes about 5 hours to see the outstanding views of surrounding peaks and back to Kyangin Gompa